Vogeltak/maxcrone.org/content/books/2022-10-19-land-of-big-numbers.md

 ## Flying machine
 A tender portrait of a simple man who has an innocent drive to prove himself and gain the respect of his neighbors in the village.
-There is misplaced adoration of authority; not really competenent inventions; but all of it is described as being seen as special by the villagers.
+There is misplaced adoration of authority; not really competent inventions; but all of it is described as being seen as special by the villagers.

 Being outstanding is a game of relativity.